Whitetail Deer In Maryland

 - Anyone with a Maryland hunting license can kill dozens of deer every year in Maryland, during regular deer seasons, in public parks, on state lands - even in "wildlife refuges!"
 Last year it was "war on whitetails" at Loch Raven Reservoir!
-And when hunters don't kill enough deer to satisfy the politicians and others, they use our tax dollars to pay sharp shooters to kill even more.
+And when hunters don't kill enough deer to satisfy DNR, our tax dollars are used to pay sharp shooters to kill even more.

 - Children can get hunting licenses, too, and hunt at any age in Maryland, unsupervised by adults for most of the season.
 DNR even promotes child hunting with a special "Youth Deer Hunting Day."

 - Farmers can easily get "crop deprivation permits" allowing hunters to come on their lands and kill deer year round.
 If it sounds like a "war" on our deer, you are getting the picture.

 But what about deer eating my plants, crashing into my car, or perhaps giving me Lyme disease?

 - Deer eat plants, and crash into cars - but there are things you can do to help prevent it.
 For an extensive listing of plants they don't like, other ways to keep them out of your garden, and how to help reduce your chances of a deer/vehicle collision, go to www.deersolutionsmd.com.

 - You could kill every deer in Maryland and you would still have Lyme Disease because deer don't give you Lyme disease: That's a myth.
 In fact, simply removing the deer from an area where Lyme disease has been detected can increase your chances of getting the disease.
 Once again, for a more detailed explanation of how this disease works and ways we can help prevent it, go to www.deersolutionsmd.com.

 How can I help humanely control our Maryland deer population and stop deer killing for sport?